tandris/elboard/README.md

 ## Vision

-My vision is an electric longboard which can be rode without any kind of controller, so it's totally "hand free".
+My vision is an electric longboard which can be rode without any kind of controller, so it can be totally "hand free".

 To achieve this, I would like to build a button like mechanism on the board.
 The button's functionality is simple, when I press it, the board is speeding up, when I release it, the board is slowing down.
 On the one hand, the button provides a simple, two phase, controlling mechanism, on the other hand, it works as a safety function, when I fall off the board, it will stop and not goes away.